 Thankfully this is where some examples of our worldly jurisprudence can offer us help.
 Ever hear of the idea of vicarious liability?

 In both civil and criminal law there are cases of vicarious liability.
 Based on a principle of “let the master be answerable”.
 This idea states the master is responsible for the acts of his servants, in the course of their service.
 It is now a widely accepted notion that employers are held responsible for acts by their employees.
 Numerous examples abound like the owner of a bar who is held liable for one of his or her bartenders serving alcohol to minors, a hotel owner paying the penalty for a manager who allows the solicitation of prostitution within the hotel, unbeknownst to the owner, the United States Government taking legal responsibility for something an employee is accused of doing, and on and on.
 These are instances where the employee is truly guilty and yet is not held liable for the crime.
 And many times the matter can come down to sheer payment, like a civil court, whereby the person liable (owner, corporation, etc) takes on financial responsibility because the damages are too great for an employee to pay.
-This payment can also be criminal in the sense there is incarcertation attached to a guilty verdict.
+This payment can also be criminal in the sense there is incarceration attached to a guilty verdict.

 Why did Christ have to suffer and die to pay this penalty?

 There are some Christians, notable ones such as Augustine and others, who felt Christ didn’t necessarily have to die to reconcile ourselves to God, but that it could have been done a myriad of other ways.
 So as I promise not go down the road of what is logically necessary, I think we need to ask ourselves how God could have truly shown us the damage and His hatred of sin, AND His love for us if Christ hadn’t died on the cross?
-And I think this is where proponents of non-penal substitution theories would really have to do some reaching.
+I think this is where proponents of non-penal substitution theories would really have to do some reaching.
 We are talking about all of humanity’s offenses here, some of which in our own jurisprudence we call for the death of the guilty party.
-How could reconiciliation for all of this have really been made any other way?
+How could reconciliation for all of this have really been made any other way?
 Yet, as mentioned above, even more difficult is the Bible provides such strong evidence that this is exactly why Jesus came.

 So while someone’s death for our sins may not seem palatable or possible for the large majority of our 21st century world, it does seem likely and very plausible from the evidence we’ve just provided on God’s justice, hatred of sin, and infinite love that Jesus Christ did exactly that.